Best Museums For Kids In Singapore: A Curated List For Curious Explorers

 Science Centre Singapore

 Explore the world of Science at Science Centre Singapore.
 The exhibits in its halls explore topics like electricity, the Earth and local innovations.
-Here, kids can also interact with live butterflies in a vivarium, enter the digital realm at an immersive space and learn by tinkering, all within a day.
+Here, kids can also head out to explore a treehouse, enter the digital realm at an immersive space and learn by tinkering, all within a day.

 Science Centre Singapore also has a water play area and digital planetarium.
 Budding scientists eight years old and below can visit a children’s science centre, KidsSTOP.